Tales of Symphonia: Remastered

 Kirstin Swalley of Hardcore Gamer considered the combat simplistic but enjoyable due to the small depths granted by its mechanics, though she warned that it may initially feel clunky to players more accustomed to modern Tales titles.
 Robert Ramsey of Push Square observed that, by modern standards, the combat was relatively basic and the controls were slightly stiff, but neverless deemed the fights satisfying because of their pace.
 Leiter described the combat as smooth, challenging, and rewarding to careful players, but he found the controls to be awkward and delayed.
 While Shkreli found the combat to be enjoyable without being overwhelming, he experienced difficulty with enemies approaching from multiple angles due to the 2D plane.
 Vogel cited the same difficulty, remarking that the battles felt stiff compared to similar hack 'n' slash combat featured in Ys VIII: Lacrimosa of Dana and Kingdom Hearts II.
 He added that the inability to cancel out of attack animations, which would incentivize careful timing and skill usage, was complicated by a fast battle pace that encourages reactive and reckless tactics.
+Jake Dekker of GameSpot described the combat as stiff and slow compared to Tales of Berseria and Tales of Arise, but noted that unlocking more skills eventually made for a more intricate and satisfying experience.
+He singled out the boss battles as an engaging highlight due to their relatively increased challenge.

 Swalley and Shkreli commended the variety of puzzles and enemies in the dungeons, with Shkreli calling them elaborate without being inordinate.
 Ramsey, however, found some of the dungeon designs tedious.
 Vogel considered the dungeons a highlight in the title's conventional gameplay loop, positively comparing their use of puzzles to Golden Sun.
-Jake Dekker of GameSpot described the combat as stiff and slow compared to Tales of Berseria and Tales of Arise, but noted that unlocking more skills eventually made for a more intricate and satisfying experience.
-He singled out the boss battles as an engaging highlight due to their relatively increased challenge.
 Swalley noted that the multiple playthroughs required to obtain everything in the game encouraged significant replay value.
 Ramsey was annoyed by the overworld map camera.
 Swalley and Dekker complained of frequent game crashes, which were exacerbated by the lack of an autosave feature.